SasView/sasmodels/doc/guide/pd/polydispersity.rst

 the standard deviation, so read the description carefully), the number of sigmas $N_\sigma$ to include from the tails of the distribution, and the number of points used to compute the average.
 The center of the distribution is set by the value of the model parameter.

-Volume parameters have polydispersity *PD* (not to be confused with a molecular weight distributions in polymer science), but orientation parameters use angular distributions of width $\sigma$.
+The meaning of a polydispersity parameter *PD* (not to be confused with a molecular weight distributions in polymer science) in a model depends on the type of parameter it is being applied too.

+The distribution width applied to *volume* (ie, shape-describing) parameters is relative to the center value such that $\sigma = \mathrm{PD} \cdot \bar x$.
+However, the distribution width applied to *orientation* (ie, angle-describing) parameters is just $\sigma = \mathrm{PD}$.

 $N_\sigma$ determines how far into the tails to evaluate the distribution, with larger values of $N_\sigma$ required for heavier tailed distributions.